 1. The Basics of Mulch

-If you are new to the concept of mulching or have never mulched flower beds before, then this is a great place to start getting some useful background information.
+If you have never mulched flower beds before, then this is a great place to start getting some useful background information.

 What Is Mulch?